I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_isoch_allocate_channel.md

 <div class="alert"><b>Note</b>  Drivers should not rely on this information  because another device may allocate or deallocate channels at any time.
 The bus driver fills in this member, even if the request fails.</div>
 <div> </div>

-`nRequestedChannel`

-Specifies the particular channel to allocate, or ISOCH_ANY_CHANNEL for an arbitrary channel.

 ## Requirements